-Formatted: Indent: Left: 0", First line: 0"

-- J. Dimensional requirements.
-The following provisions shall apply: - (1) The Planning Board may waive the minimum requirements for frontage and/or yard requirements that would normally be applicable to land within the AR District in order to achieve maximum open space area, and may permit more than one single or two-family dwelling be located on a lot in an OSC-PRD, as provided below. - (2) The parcel proposed for development must have a minimum of 50 feet of frontage on a public way or private way which is open to the public. - (3) Attached units shall contain no more than six units in a single building The minimum distance between clusters of multiple unit dwellings, shall be 50 feet. - (4) The minimum distance between clusters of multiple unit dwellings, shall be 50 feet.
-A minimum width of 150 feet of landscaped area shall be established and maintained between any property adjacent to the OSC-PRD and the nearest dwelling unit or units in the OSC.
-[Amended 4-2-2005 ATM by Art.
-34] - (5) A minimum width of 150 feet of green area shall be established and maintained between any property adjacent to the OSC-PRD and the nearest dwelling unit or units in the OSC.

-Formatted: Indent: Left: 0", Hanging: 0.4"

-[Amended 4-2-2005 ATM by Art.
-34]

-The minimum setback from internal roads shall be 25 feet.

-(6) The minimum setback from internal roads shall be 25 feet.
-The maximum height of proposed buildings shall be 35 feet, and shall not exceed 3 stories.

-(7) The maximum height of proposed buildings shall be 35 feet, and shall not exceed 2 1/2 stories.
-Except as provided in this Bylaw, any lot in an OSC-PRD shall comply with any other dimensional requirements of the zoning district in which it is located.

-Except as provided in this Bylaw, any lot in an OSC-PRD shall comply with anyother dimensional requirements of the zoning district in which it is located.

-Common open space.
-A minimum of 50% of the OSC-PRD parcel shall be devoted to contiguous open space, completely devoid of any structure, parking, loading and unloading space, access ways thereto, or as private yards, patios, or gardens for the exclusive or principal use by residents of individual dwelling units.
+- (6) The maximum height of proposed buildings shall be 35 feet, and shall not exceed $3 2 \frac{1}{2}$ -stories. - (7) Except as provided in this Bylaw, any lot in an OSC-PRD shall comply with any other dimensional requirements of the zoning district in which it is located. - K. Common open space.
+In the aggregate, a minimum of 50% of the OSC-PRD parcel shall be devoted to contiguous open space, and a minimum of 30% of the parcel must be contiguous open space, completely devoid of any structure, parking, loading and unloading space, access ways thereto, or as private yards, patios, or gardens for the exclusive or principal use by residents of individual dwelling units.
 To the greatest extent possible, such open space shall be left in its undisturbed natural condition or shall be appropriate in size, shape, dimension, location, and character to assure its use as a conservation area, and where appropriate, a recreational area, and be a visual and natural amenity for the development and the Town.
-The common open space described herein is in substitution of and supersedes any other reference to common open space that may be described elsewhere in the Bylaw.

-- (1) Open space criteria.
-The following criteria define open space, and open space that is considered usable for outdoor recreation within an OSC-PRD parcel: - (a) No more than 25% of common open space in an OSC-PRD shall be wetlands and wetland buffer. - (b) Unless approved by the Planning Board, common open space shall not be considered usable if the slope of the finished grade exceeds 33%. - (c) Unless approved by the Planning Board, the nearest part of the common open space shall not be more than 300 feet in distance from the nearest point of any building that it is proposed to serve No common open space shall be considered usable unless it is compact and contiguous and has no dimension of less than 50 feet.
+The common open space described herein is in substitution of and supersedes any other reference to common open space that may be described elsewhere in the Bylaw. - (1) Open space criteria.
+The following criteria define open space, and open space that is considered usable for outdoor recreation within an OSC-PRD parcel: - (a) No more than 25% of common open space in an OSC-PRD shall be wetlands and a buffer within seventy-five feet of the wetland as defined in Harvard Wetland Protection Regulation, Chapter 119 of Code of the Town of Harvard.
+The seventy-five-foot buffer is strictly for the purpose of determining how much of the wetland or buffer may be considered open space. - (b) Unless approved by the Planning Board, common open space shall not be considered usable if the slope of the finished grade exceeds 33%. - (c) Unless approved by the Planning Board, the nearest part of the common open space shall be more than 300 feet in distance from the nearest point of any building that it is proposed to serve. - (c) No common open space shall be considered usable unless it is compact and contiguous and has no dimension of less than 50 feet. - (e) All usable open space shall be open to the sky and pervious. - L. Open space conveyance.

-Formatted: Indent: First line: 0.4"

-Formatted: Font color: Auto

-Formatted: Underline, Strikethrough

-(d) No common open space shall be considered usable unless it is compact and contiguous and has no dimension of less than 50 feet.
-All usable open space shall be open to the sky and pervious.

-(e) All usable open space shall be open to the sky and pervious.

-L. Open space conveyance.